Christopher Snowden: Fellowships, memberships, societies and companies

-Honors and awards
+Honours and awards

 He was awarded the IEEE Microwave Prize in 1999 for his research paper on microwave power transistors for communicating applications and the IEEE Distinguished Educator Award in 2009 by the Microwave Theory and Techniques Society (MTT).

 The Royal Academy of Engineering awarded him their Silver Medal for 'Outstanding Personal Contributions to the UK Microwave Semiconductor Industry' in 2004.

 In 2009 he received the IEEE MTT Distinguished Educator Award for outstanding achievements as an educator, mentor, and role model of microwave engineers and engineering students.

 Snowden was knighted in the 2012 New Year Honours for services to engineering and higher education.